-It’s hard not to notice the posters that cover the north-facing wall of Tim Hall’s office.
-Prominently displayed next to his door and emphasizing his passion for people and relationships are photos of every soccer team Hall has coached at PLNU.
+It’s hard not to notice the posters that cover the north-facing wall of former soccer coach, and now athletics chaplain, Tim Hall’s office.
+Prominently displayed next to his door and emphasizing his passion for people and relationships are photos of every soccer team Hall coached at PLNU.
 More than 500 student-athletes, 22 years of coaching, and a career marked by ministry, mentorship, and athletic success are represented within these posters.
-As he prepares to retire from his head coaching position at the end of this soccer season, the Viewpoint sat down with Hall to reflect on his journey and hear what’s next.
+The Viewpoint sat down with Hall to hear more about his journey at PLNU.

 Q: You played soccer at PLNU as an undergraduate student.
 Where did your interest in the sport first spike, and how did you end up discovering a passion for coaching?